rkgofiitk/academic-issues.github.io/Topics/NEP_dualDegree.md

 - 54 central universities
 - 159 institutes of national importance that includes IITs, AIIMS, IISER, NITs, IIEST, and few others.

-Central universities have not fared any better than many state universities.
-University system as whole has come under a fare dose of political agititional interference by "intelligentia" through student surrogacy.
+Central universities have not fared much better than many state universities.
+Even UoH, DU or JNU have their fair share of disturbances and controversies.
+University system as whole has come under a fare dose of political agititional interference by "intelligentia" using surrogacy through students.
 The so called intelligentia have been by and large successful creating dissary in university education system.
-I am not sure why they do that and how that makes people aware of conditions of suffering masses.
-In early 70s, the state of the universities located across state of West Bengal withessed one of the worst period of upheavel.
-The result is there for everyone to see even now.
-It could be billion dollar question to answer, whether or not the state political leaders will submit to HECI's interferences in respect of state universities?
-Ninety percent of private universities game the system and are least bothered about standard of education.
+I am not sure why they do that and how their doing makes people aware of conditions of suffering masses.
+It could be billion dollar question to answer, whether or not the state political leaders will submit to HECI's standardization initiatives in respect of state universities?

+Ninety percent of private universities game the system and are least bothered about standard in higher education.
 There is only a handful of private universities such as BITS, ISB, Ashoka, XLRI which were able to maintain some standards because of their long history.
 It will take huge time and efforts for other private universities to attend level of maturity to preserve the standard of their institutions.
-So it is left only 159 institutes of national importance which are essentially torch bearer of Indian technical education system.
+So it is left only 159 institutes of national importance that can sustain and upgrade standards of Indian technical education system.

 The government efforts in creating regulatory bodies of NAAC have not paid off.
+NAAC is gamed by private universities.
+A [recent report in ToI](https://timesofindia.indiatimes.com/education/better-than-the-best-naacs-grade-discrepancies-under-lens/articleshow/94591794.cms) and an [editorial post](https://timesofindia.indiatimes.com/blogs/toi-editorials/unreliably-a-oddities-in-naac-assessment-call-for-an-urgent-audit-dont-mess-with-higher-education/) say that a deemed private university in Bhubaneswar has been awarded the highest ever NAAC accreditation.
+There are seven other private universities including on engineering college in Bangulur which scored higher NAAC scores than 3.67 scored by IISc Bangalore.
+In NIRF ranking IISc is 1st and the aforesaid Engineering College of Bangaluru is at the band of 177-200.
+NIRF ranking depends on some structured data on research, students enrollment, facilities and perception ranking by educationists.
+Perhaps there is not much scope of manipulation.
+The report says NAAC experts are approached with bribes in form of cash and gold jewllaries.